 Industry Research Topics

-- STIMULATE, See-Meile und Shuttles&Co – City-friendly mobility using automated minibuses
+- STIMULATE, See-Meile und Shuttles&Co – City-compatible mobility using automated minibuses and test fields for autonomous driving

 - Topics of the proProd and proITCar networks, e.g. on “Opportunities and Risks of Digitization in Automotive SMEs”